Nath92/ProjectErp/README.md

   - price
   - productId
   ---
+  Relations
   - orderId (ManyToOne)

-## Panele
+## ToDo
-1. Do tworzenia encji
-2. Wyszukiwania, modyfikacji, usuwania (tabela z asc|dsc na kolumnach)
+1. Links to add entities
+2. Search, modify, delete (tabel with asc|dsc on columns)
-3. Panel tworzenia zamówień (sprzedaży)
+3. Panel for creating orders

-## Byłoby miło
-1. Panel do logowania użytkownika
-2. Dodanie do order pozycji kto wystawił zamówienie
-3. Wyliczanie ceny produktu na podstawie kursów walut
-4. Koszyk dla sesji
-5. Generowanie histori zamówień klientów
-6. Tworzenie zestawień sprzedaży w skali (miesięcznej/kwartalnej/rocznej/tryb ręczny)
+## Would be nice to complete
+1. Login panel (session)
+2. Adding log info to orders (which user placed order)
+3. Getting item price based on gold value
+4. Session basket
+5. Generating history of orders for specific client
+6. Creating charts with sails for (month/quarter/year/specific period)